-HTF projects will be selected by the Department for funding consideration, subject to the availability Describe all of the criteria of funds.
-Applications will be reviewed for eligibility and evaluated using the Threshold Criteria set that will be used to select forth below.
-HTF funds will be awarded to eligible projects through a non-competitive, first-ready firstapplications and the relative served basis and will be used to complement and in conjunction with ongoing Department housing importance of these criteria. programs to leverage other project funding, make projects financially feasible, and increase the number of ELI households served in state-funded projects.
-HTF funds may be used in projects utilizing RHFP, LIHTC, MBP, Shelter and Transitional Housing Grant Program (STHGP), and any other programs administered by the Department.
-HTF may also be used with projects receiving non-Department housing program funds, as is the case in other states.
-If only summary criteria were Not Applicable described, how can potential applicants access application manuals or other state publications describing the application criteria?
+HTF projects will be selected by the Department for funding consideration, subject to availability of funds.
+Describe all of the criteria that Applications will be reviewed for eligibility and evaluated using the Threshold Criteria set forth below.
+HTF funds will be used to select will be awarded to eligible projects through a non-competitive, first-ready first-served basis and will be used to applications and the relative complement and in conjunction with on-going Department housing programs to leverage other project funding, importance of these criteria. make projects financially feasible and increase the number of ELI households served in state-funded projects.
+HTF funds may be used in projects utilizing RHFP, LIHTC, MBP, Shelter and Transitional Housing Grant Program (STHGP) and any other programs administered by the Department.
+HTF may also be used with projects receiving non-Department housing program funds such as other state, federal, local/public or private sources.
+HTF may not be used with any funding sources that cannot be combined with HTF (e.g., Public Housing per 24 CFR §93.203).
+HTF funds may be requested by a Sponsor as part of a project application or Department staff may, in consultation with a sponsor, propose the use of HTF funds during project review and underwriting.
+Successful recipients will receive a Notice of Award, which will state the Department's intent to award HTF funds.
+See link for additional information on the 2023 HTF Plan https://dhcd.maryland.gov/Pages/ConsolidatedPlan.aspx If only summary criteria were Not applicable to HTF. described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)

-Describe the process for awarding funds to state recipients and how the state will make its allocation Not Applicable available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other Not Applicable community-based organizations).
+Not applicable to HTF.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of Not applicable to HTF. selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only)

 Describe how resources will be allocated among funding categories.

-HTF projects will be selected by the Department for funding consideration, subject to the availability of funds.
+HTF projects will be selected by the Department for funding consideration, subject to availability of funds.
 Applications will be reviewed for eligibility and evaluated using the Threshold Criteria set forth below.
-HTF funds will be awarded to eligible projects through a non-competitive, first-ready first-served basis and will be used to complement and in conjunction with ongoing Department housing programs to leverage other project funding, make projects financially feasible, and increase the number of ELI households served in state-funded projects.
-HTF funds may be used in projects utilizing RHFP, LIHTC, MBP, Shelter and Transitional Housing Grant Program (STHGP), and any other programs administered by the Department.
+HTF funds will be awarded to eligible projects through a non-competitive, first-ready first-served basis and will be used to complement and in conjunction with on-going Department housing programs to leverage other project funding, make projects financially feasible and increase the number of ELI households served in state-funded projects.
+HTF funds may be used in projects utilizing RHFP, LIHTC, MBP, Shelter and Transitional Housing Grant Program (STHGP) and any other programs administered by the Department.
 HTF may also be used with projects receiving non-Department housing program funds such as other state, federal, local/public or private sources.
 HTF may not be used with any funding sources that cannot be combined with HTF (e.g., Public Housing per 24 CFR §93.203).
 HTF funds may be requested by a Sponsor as part of a project application or Department staff may, in consultation with a sponsor, propose the use of HTF funds during project review and underwriting.
 Successful recipients will receive a Notice of Award, which will state the Department's intent to award HTF funds.